hisschemoller/nwjs-tutorial/README.md

 6. Select a size that's enough for the size of the app, 320MB.
 7. Leave the other fields as they are.
 8. Click 'Save' to create the dmg file.

+That’s it for creating the template file.
+Now open the template and make it look nice:

-9. Doubleclick `InstallerTemplate.dmg` to open it.
+1. Double click `installerTemplate.dmg` to open it.
 It will show up in finder as a device.
-10. In the Finder menu choose View > Show View Options.
+2. In the Finder menu choose View > Show View Options.
-11. Customize the look of the folder.
+3. Customize the look of the folder.
 Set it to Icon View, larger icons etc.
-12. Copy `metronome.app` file into the folder.
+4. Copy `metronome.app` file into the folder.
-13. Copy a shortcut to the `Applications` into the folder.
+5. Copy a shortcut to `Applications` into the folder.
-13. Organize the icons within the folder.
+6. Organize the icons within the folder.
-13. Optionally make a background image for the folder that tells users to drag metronome.app into Applications.
+7. Optionally make a background image for the folder that tells users to drag metronome.app into Applications.
 (Find it in `/assets/mac/mac-installer-background.jpg`.)
-14. Eject the disk image.
+8. Eject the disk image.

 ### Build the final DMG

 ![Mac installer](assets/img/mac-installer.jpg 'Mac installer')

-1. Start Disk Utility.
+1. Start Disk Utility again.
 3. Choose Images > Convert... from the menu.
-2. Select `InstallerTemplate.dmg` just created.
+2. Select `installerTemplate.dmg` just created.
 4. Enter the name of the final image, `metronome-installer_1.0.dmg`.
 5. Select Compressed as the Image Format.
 6. Click 'Save' to create the dmg file.